The Best Coffee Makers for Your Money — and Barista Tips for Brewing the Perfect Cup at Home

 When we started looking into coffee makers, we wanted to expand beyond basic automatic drip machines and the very popular espresso makers that many people already have in their homes.
-We made sure to consider devices for each different brewing method, to allow for most (if not all) taste preferences and skill levels.
+We made sure to consider devices for each brewing method to allow for most (if not all) taste preferences and skill levels.

-Bodum Chambord French Press Review:
+Best Overall: Bodum Chambord French Press

 If you’re in the market for a French press coffee maker, chances are you’ve seen the Bodum name.
 At roughly $30 for the three-cup version and $40 for the eight-cup, the Chambord, used and recommended by Giorgio Milos, is one of the best values you can get.
 It features high-quality materials throughout, from its sturdy borosilicate glass beaker to its stainless steel frame, as opposed to other models with all plastic beakers, frames and handles.